vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 1. In the [Microsoft Defender portal](https://security.microsoft.com), open the device inventory.
 It might take 5-20 mins for the device to show up in the portal.

-2. Perform the following post-installation checks which includes checks like health, connectivity, antivirus, and EDR detection tests to ensure successful deployment and working of Defender for Endpoint.
+2. Perform the following post-installation checks, which include checks like health, connectivity, antivirus, and EDR detection tests to ensure successful deployment and working of Defender for Endpoint.

 ```bash